Chronic bloating: How to manage it and when to speak with your doctor

 - Food allergies or intolerance.
 If your body struggles to break down components of certain foods, it can create excess gas.
 Lactose and gluten intolerance are common culprits.

 - Artificial sweeteners.
-Xylitol, sorbitol and mannitol are all known to cause gas.
+Xylitol, sorbitol, and mannitol are known to cause gas.

 - Constipation.
 If you're constipated, it can be hard to pass gas.
 This can lead to bloating.

 There are several natural home remedies you can try to relieve bloating.
 First pay close attention to your eating habits.

 - Try not to eat too quickly, limit talking while eating, and drink directly from the glass (instead of a straw).
 It's also important to avoid overloading your stomach with food.

 - Avoid foods that cause excess bloating such as broccoli, cabbage, fried foods, beans, apple juice, and artificial sweeteners.